Vedantshi/vedantshi/README.md

 ### 🚲 Weather-Based Bike Demand Analysis
 Processed 660K+ ride records to explore the link between weather and ridership.
 Built a Tableau dashboard showing seasonal and humidity-based usage patterns to guide scheduling and planning.

-### 📉 Stock Price Forecasting with LSTM
-Led a team to build an LSTM model using TensorFlow/Keras to predict MAANG stock prices.
-Used historical data and advanced preprocessing techniques to improve model performance and forecasting accuracy.

 ---